 - Integrating incompatible systems for learning management

 Speak with organizational leaders across the company to determine what is required.
 Those in management positions know better than anyone the challenges their departments face.
 To find out what employees need, conduct surveys.
-In a sea of learning management systems, you can start to narrow down the ideal LMS system for your unique needs.
+In a sea of learning and content management systems, you can start to narrow down the ideal LMS system for your unique needs.

 2. Does this LMS provider charge hidden fees?